Donald Baxter MacMillan: Career

-In September 1926 MacMillan led a group of explorers which included three women and five scientists to Sydney, Nova Scotia.
-The team spent several months beforehand collecting flora and fauna in Labrador and Greenland.
-He believed it was possible that the ancient ruins off Sculpin Island, twenty miles from Nain, Labrador, are the remains of a Norse settlement 1,000 years old.
+In the summer of 1926 MacMillan led a group of explorers which included three women and five scientists collecting flora and fauna in Labrador and Greenland.
+He believed it was possible that the ancient ruins off Sculpin Island, twenty miles from Nain, Labrador, were the remains of a Norse settlement 1,000 years old.
 On the side bordering the mainland MacMillan found what he considered the vestiges of ten or twelve houses.
 He estimated the age of the dwellings to be hundreds of years old according to the lichens which partially covered their foundations.
 However MacMillan could not say for certain if these had been built by Vikings.
 According to Inuit tradition the "stone igloos" were constructed by men who came from the sea in ships.
 Inuit called the site Tunitvik, meaning the place of the Norseman.
 MacMillan said the strongest argument that the Sculpin dwellings were of Viking origin was their resemblance to those he found in Greenland the previous year.
+However the argument that Sculpin Island was a Norse settlement was refuted by geographer Väinö Tanner in 1941.